-Head injuries can be extremely serious which can have long-term effects on your life.
-If you’ve suffered a serious head injury or brain injury, our expert team can help you make a claim.
+Head injuries can be extremely serious and can have long-term effects on a person's life.
+If you or a loved one has suffered a serious head injury or brain injury, our expert team can help make a claim.

 Our specialist head injury solicitors have over 32 years’ experience dealing with large and complex serious injury cases, including those involving head and brain injuries.

-With our tailored approach, our specialist team go beyond securing you a high compensation award.
-We work to put in place everything you need to move forward comfortably with your life following a head injury.
+With our tailored approach, our specialist team go beyond securing high compensation awards.
+We work to put in place everything needed to allow the injured party to move forward comfortably with their life following a head injury.

-This includes addressing your rehabilitation needs, and any adaptations you may require to your home to live comfortably.
+This includes addressing rehabilitation needs, and any adaptations that may be required to the home to live comfortably.

 Our experts listen and provide you with free initial legal advice tailored to give an opinion on whether you have a claim.
 We understand that a head injury can be serious and life-changing and how important it is to get specialist legal advice as soon as possible.

 With over 32 years’ experience dealing with serious head and brain injury claims, we understand the devastating impact of head injuries, and the challenges they present.
 Not just for the individual, but for family and friends also.